A sparse spectral method for fractional differential equations in one-spatial dimension: Spectral method

 \begin{remark} The solutions $\tilde{u}_n(x)$ and $v_n(x)$ are not dependent on the right-hand side $f$ of \cref{eq:fpde}, although they are dependent on the constants $\lambda$, $\mu$, and $\eta$. \end{remark}

 \begin{remark} The choice of $v_0(x), \tilde{u}_{-1}(x), v_1(x)$ and $\tilde{u}_{0}(x)$ as the additional functions is not the only option.
-Indeed, if the goal was to improve the conditioning of $L^+$, then a better choice would be $\tilde{u}_{n+1}(x)$ and $v_{n+2}(x)$ rather than $\tilde{u}_{0}(x)$ and $v_1(x)$.
-In this case, the conditioning of $L^+$ would be robust for large parameter ranges of $\lambda, \mu$ and $\eta$.
+Indeed, if the goal was to improve the conditioning of $\tens{L}^+_n$, then a better choice would be $\tilde{u}_{n+1}(x)$ and $v_{n+2}(x)$ rather than $\tilde{u}_{0}(x)$ and $v_1(x)$.
+In this case, the conditioning of $\tens{L}^+_n$ only grows linearly with $n$, is robust for large parameter ranges of $\lambda, \mu$ and $\eta$, and there exists a diagonal preconditioner such that the condition number is independent of $n$ as described in \cref{sec:conditioning}.
 With the presented choice, the conditioning degrades if both $\mu \to 0$ and $\lambda \to 0$.
 The disadvantage of $\tilde{u}_{n+1}(x)$ and $v_{n+2}(x)$ is that if multiple solves are required with different degrees $n$, then additional work is required to compute the required additional functions.
-Furthermore, in numerical experiments, we observed that the approximate identity mapping from the appended sum space $S^+_n(x)$ to the dual sum space $S^*_n(x)$ is unstable when using $\tilde{u}_{n+1}(x)$ and $v_{n+2}(x)$ as the additional functions.
+Furthermore, in numerical experiments, we observed that the approximate identity mapping from the appended sum space ${{\bf S}}^+_n(x)$ to the dual sum space ${{\bf S}}^*_n(x)$ is unstable when using $\tilde{u}_{n+1}(x)$ and $v_{n+2}(x)$ as the additional functions.
 Hence, for discretized time-dependent problems where we are required to map the current solution iterate expanded in the appended sum space to the expansion in the dual sum space (for the right-hand side), this poses a distinct issue.
 The choice of the additional functions is context dependent. \end{remark}

 \begin{proposition}[Fourier transforms of $V_n(x)$] The weighted Chebyshev polynomials, $V_n(x)$, $n\geq 0$, have the Fourier transforms

 where $J_n$, $n \in \mathbb{N}_0$, denote the Bessel functions of the first kind \cite[Sec.~10.2]{OlverNIST}. \end{proposition} \begin{proof} This is a known result and follows from an application of Parseval's integral and recurrence relationships between Bessel functions \cite[Ch.~13]{Watson1922}. \end{proof}